thesmarthomeninja/thesmarthomeninja.github.io/_posts/2018-02-04-welcome-to-tauseef-blog.markdown

 First of all, Thank you for stopping by.

 # Who am I?
-Hi, I am `Tauseef Jamadar`, a *Software Engineer* and a *Technology Enthusiast* from Chico, CA who loves to write software to build great products and help business succeed with their goals.
+Hi, I am `Kalen Daniel`, a *Analytics Professional* and a *Smart Home Hacker & Technology Junkie* from Chico, CA who loves to solve complex problems help businesses succeed with their goals.

-I was born in Mumbai, India and travelled to the United States for my masters program in Computer Science from [CSU, Chico][csu-chico] and graduated with Honors in the year 2011.
+I was born in Southern California, and have lived all over the west coast.
+I finished up my schooling near my grandparent's ranch and was a horse foreman for many years during the day, and a hacker at night.
+I completed my courses of study in Business Management and Environmental Science from [CSU, Chico][csu-chico] and graduated in 2009.

-I have over 8 years professional experience developing for the web and mobile platforms.
-I am aspiring to learn, grow and share the knowledge.
-I started real world programming from the year 2010, since then I have come far and learnt a lot.
-I am constantly looking to work on exciting projects.
+I have over a decade of experience with web development, and only a few years experience with R, Python, Ruby, VBA- among other languages as well..

 #### I believe in the statement -
-> "Programming is limited to your imagination"
+> "Chase whatever it is that fills your heart with music and make sure it's a beat you can dance to"

 # What is this site about?
-Starting a blog and creating an online presense, to share my learnings was always on my todo list.
-Finally today I decided to start doing it.
-I want to use this site as a place to share my experiences with interesting programing problem solving, hoping someone will benefit from the findings.
+Me.
+Simply and Selfishly Put.

 [csu-chico]:  http://www.csuchico.edu/